gogatep/mme-577-ros/README.md

-# mme-577-ros
+# MME-577-ros
-ros project for ros mini-course [ supplement to MME 577]
+ROS project for ROS mini-course [supplement to MME 577]